 I love the combination of curry with the sweetness of the raisins, along with the crunch from the carrots and cashews.
-It’s a perfect blend of flavor and textures!
+It’s a perfect blend of flavor and texture!

-The ingredients are simple and you can put this together easily.
-Make it ahead and store in the refrigerator for up to a week, making it easy to pull together to-go lunches or simply to have on hand for snacking.
-I can almost guarantee this will not be in your fridge for that long.
-It will be gone almost as so as you make it!
+The ingredients are simple and you can put this together easily, within 10 minutes.
+Make it ahead and store in the refrigerator for up to a week for easy to-go lunches or simply to have on hand for snacking.
+I can almost guarantee this will not be in your fridge for that long, itt will be gone almost as so as you make it!

-Serve this salad alone, with sliced red bell peppers as scoopers, on a bed of leafy greens or made into a sandwich.
-I encourage you to gather your ingredients and give it a try.
+Serve this salad alone, scoop it up with fresh sliced red bell peppers or crackers, serve on a bed of leafy greens, or make it into a hearty sandwich.
+However you choose to serve your curried chickpea salad, I encourage you to gather your ingredients and give it a try.
 I think you will find it to be as good as the other chickpea salad recipes here.
 In fact, it may just become your new favorite!

 - Cranberry Walnut Chickpea Salad

 - Chickpea of the Sea Salad Sandwich